 Travel expenses coverage can help you pay for transportation while fixing your vehicle and lodging in case of an accident or RV breaking down.
 However, this usually covers when you’re a specific distance from your home, which is sometimes about 50 or 100 miles.

 If you’re using the RV as a primary residence, perhaps full-time RV coverage is a great option.
 You need this coverage because it also provides high-limit personal liability insurance.
-It’s quite similar to a home insurance policy as it can make medical payments for your injured passengers and covers your belongings that you carry while on the road.
+It’s quite similar to a home insurance policy as it can make medical payments for your injured passengers and covers the belongings that you carry while on the road.

 As you can see, you need Good Sam RV insurance, especially if you live in the RV full time.
 Aside from this, you should have at least liability insurance if you take regular vacations and road trips.